mdbomba/linuxca/README.md

     # chmod +x set-ca.sh
     # ./set-ca.sh
 Results will be a CA you can use to issue SAN certificates.

+If you do not have a dns server in your lab, you can use the script "set-dns.sh" on the CA server and have a dual purpose machine.

 I will post later script to generate SAN certiifcates.